ChristianAlexander/aws-alb-ingress-controller/docs/guide/walkthrough/echoserver.md

     The policy to be used can be fetched from https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.2/docs/examples/iam-policy.json

-1. configure the proper role and create the trust relationship You have to find which role is associated woth your K8S nodes.
+1. configure the proper role and create the trust relationship You have to find which role is associated with your K8S nodes.
 Once you found take note of the full arn:

     ```
     arn:aws:iam::XXXXXXXXXXXX:role/k8scluster-node